Since Google is the number one search engine today, its shopping campaigns always bring the best results.

 *It’s best to consult with a professional UX designer for this as they will be more expert in suggesting backgrounds that stand out.

-• Use contrast backgrounds
+- Use contrast backgrounds

 Large brands such as Zara have embraced the concept of solid contrast background colors and it delivered great results.
 So it’s a proven approach you can choose to embrace as well.

-• Choose an angle that highlights the best feature(s)
+- Choose an angle that highlights the best feature(s)

 Often you have to be creative about how you take the picture.
 You will see that in modern-day eCommerce, most shoe brands take the approach of placing two shoes in two ways – one is laid on the ground and the other is kept upright.
 This is to try and show all views of the shoes.
-Likewise, you can look for ideas that will help to highlight your products in a way that looks more appealing.

-• If Possible, Use Square Images
+- If Possible, Use Square Images

 Since all Google Shopping Ads are displayed with square images, it’s best if you too could provide images in that size.
 In most shops, people tend to keep a longer height for the product images.
-What this will do is either Google will fit the image via the longest dimension, in this case, the height, making the image smaller in the process.
+What this will do is that Google will fit the image via the longest dimension, in this case, the height, making the image smaller in the process.
 A square image will maintain the right dimension ratio and view your product in the best possible size.

 **If you use square images, you can also try using an image border to make your product stand out.